NotVirtualism/NotVirtualism/README.md

 # Loading...
 ##### Welcome to my profile 👋

-I'm a college student Computer Science major trying to get my foot into the door and find my avenue, as I'm into a little bit of everything.
+I'm a college student majoring in Computer Science, trying to get my foot into the door and find my avenue, as I'm into a little bit of everything.
 - 🔭 I’m currently working on trying to survive school.
 Also got some games and other projects in the works.
 - 🌱 I’m currently learning Python, Java, C, C++, C#, Unity, GameMaker, and various creative programs.
 <!--